Table of Contents

 ‘Salicylic acid’ – how many of your beauty products have this name in their ingredient lists?
-Even though the composition of the chemical compound makes it an acid, it can actually turn out to be the ‘savior’ for your skin.
-So, many skincare products now use salicylic acid in their formulations, and face wash is the most common one among them.
-A very low concentration of salicylic acid is used in face washes to treat the skin in a gentle yet effective way.
-But how does this chemical compound actually work?
-Should your face wash really contain it?
+Even though the composition of the chemical compound makes it an acid, it can turn out to be the ‘savior’ for your skin.
+So, many skincare products now use salicylic acid in their formulations, and face wash is the most common.
+A deficient concentration of salicylic acid is used in face washes to treat the skin gently yet effectively.
+But how does this chemical compound work?
+Should your face wash contain it?
 How does salicylic acid face wash benefit the health of your skin?
-We got you covered.
+We’ve got you covered.

 What is Salicylic Acid?

-Salicylic acid is a certain type of beta-hydroxy acid (BHA) that works as a ‘multi-tasking ingredient’ in skincare.
-It is named after the Latin name of the white willow tree i.e. ‘Salix alba’, and is derived from a complex carbohydrate found in the active extract of its bark called salicin.
-Basically, the willow barks are turned into a fine powder, processed with oxidants and finally, filtered to collect the acid.
-(1) The colorless crystalline organic acid is mostly known as a plant hormone.
-It is found in various plants in the forms of free acid and salicylates (carboxylated esters and phenolic glycosides).
-Some common dietary sources of salicylic acid are sweet potato, nuts, olive oil, coffee, tea, beer, etc. (2) Studies have proved that the acid extracted from these plants in measurable quantities may easily be metabolized by the human body (3).
-Being an acid from the ‘hydroxyl group’, it contains the OH elements that make it reactive to human body cells.
+Salicylic acid is a type of beta-hydroxy acid (BHA) that works as a ‘multi-tasking ingredient’ in skincare.
+It is named after the Latin name of the white willow tree, i.e., ‘Salix alba,’ and is derived from a complex carbohydrate found in the active extract of its bark called salicin.
+The willow barks are turned into a fine powder, processed with oxidants, and filtered to collect the acid.
+(1) The colorless crystalline organic acid is mainly known as a plant hormone.
+It is found in various plants as free acids and salicylates (carboxylated esters and phenolic glycosides).
+Some familiar dietary sources of salicylic acid are sweet potato, nuts, olive oil, coffee, tea, beer, etc. (2).
+Studies have proved that the acid extracted from these plants in measurable quantities may quickly be metabolized by the human body (3).
+Being an acid from the ‘hydroxyl group,’ it contains the OH elements that make it reactive to human body cells.
 However, the optimal use of salicylic acid is found as a topical acne medicine.

 When taken internally, salicylic acid work as a highly effective pain reliever.
 It improves the circulation of blood throughout the body and helps in easing out the feeling of pain.
 Hence, it was once given the name ‘vitamin S’ by researchers.